Vennilaa-24/Coffee-Shop-Sales/README.md

      8. Overall review the visualization and apply domain knowledge to draw conclusions from a sales perspective.

 # Conclusion
-     Sales Focus:
+     ✅Sales Focus:
-          Morning(7am to 10am) - Increase staff and resouces to handle higher customer volume.
+          🔸Morning(7am to 10am) - Increase staff and resouces to handle higher customer volume.
-          Coffee, Tea and Bakery - Prioritize these high selling categories with staff and marketing efforts.
+          🔸Coffee, Tea and Bakery - Prioritize these high selling categories with staff and marketing efforts.
-          Tuesdays, Saturdays and Sundays - Reduce staff and resources due to lower sales.
+          🔸Tuesdays, Saturdays and Sundays - Reduce staff and resources due to lower sales.

-     Product Analysis:
+     ✅Product Analysis:
-          Focus on Coffee Beans and Branded items - Explore price adjustments or promotions to improve sales despite higher unit prices.
+          🔸Focus on Coffee Beans and Branded items - Explore price adjustments or promotions to improve sales despite higher unit prices.

-     Overall Sales Growth:
+     ✅Overall Sales Growth:
-          Considering the steady increase in sales and transaction volume, optimize staff allocaton and marketing strategies for continued growth.
+          🔸Considering the steady increase in sales and transaction volume, optimize staff allocaton and marketing strategies for continued growth.